radiant-rstats/docker/install/setup-ohmyzsh.md

 git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ${ZSH_CUSTOM:-$HOME/.oh-my-zsh/custom}/themes/powerlevel10k;
 ```

-Now use VSCode, or any another text editor, to make a few changes to the `.zshrc` file.
-Using VSCode from a macOS terminal or Windows Terminal type:
+Now use VSCode, or another text editor, to make a few changes to the `.zshrc` file.
+For example, if you have VSCode installed you can use it from a macOS or Windows Terminal by typing:

 ```
 code ~/.zshrc